 You need to make sure that your equipment it’s completely dry before you turn it on.
 Any remaining liquid could cause damage to the circuit board.

 If you don’t feel comfortable trying to figuring out how to fix it, you can always take it to our reliable tech support company.
-It doesn’t matter if your laptop is a Toshiba, Acer, HP, Dell or Mac, liquids always find a way to get inside their vital parts.
+It doesn’t matter if your laptop is a Toshiba, Acer, HP, Dell, MacBook Air or MacBook Pro, liquids always find a way to get inside their vital parts.
 The good news is that most of them after passing through an ULTRASONIC CLEANING PROCESS return back to life.